jishaps/Snowflake-pro/README.md

 What does the USER_TASK_MANAGED_INITIAL_WAREHOUSE_SIZE parameter do in Snowflake?
 Specifies the size of the compute resources to provision for the first run of the task, before a task history is available for snowflake to determine the ideal size
 Which of the following is a valid way to specify the record delimiter for CSV files to be loaded?
 RECORD_DELIMITER='<character>' OR NONE
-What is the keyword that can be used instead of query_id to validate the last load executed during the current session? _LAST
+What is the keyword that can be used instead of query_id to validate the last load executed during the current session? _LAST What are the 2 types of UDFs in snowflake?
+Scalar and Tabular How can you call a UDF in Snowflake? with SELECT statement